GeorgievPlamen/CineSlate/README.md

 When you're ready, start your application by running:
 `docker compose up --build -w`

-CD into Client - npm run dev
+CD into Client - npm i -> npm run dev

 React client will be available at http://localhost:3030.